m1chele11/calculator_V2/Calculator_V2_2/README.md

 * [ ] User sees buttons with numbers and operators, and a display with there most recent number clicked.
 * [ ] User can select any number they want
 * [ ] User can click on any operator and execute the operation between multiple numbers
 * [ ] User can execute multiple operations consecutivley as long as a number is clicked in between operations.
+* [ ] User can rotate phone to acces more cameras

 The following **extensions** are implemented: